-Faculty: Jay Craven, Peter and John department heads, visiting artists, and special guests
+Faculty: Jay Craven, department heads, visiting artists, and special guests

-Description: Using the Peter and John script as the blueprint and catalyst, students will work in their respective teams with department heads (Producer, Director, Director of Photography, Production Designer, Editor) to interpret the script for directorial, design, and cinematographic choices.
+Description: Using the production script as the blueprint and catalyst, students will work in their respective teams with department heads (Producer, Director, Director of Photography, Production Designer, Editor) to interpret the script for directorial, design, and cinematographic choices.
 We'll also chart details and logistics needed for production.

 Department heads will assign appropriate readings and screenings – and work with students to present workshops and organize short film productions demonstrating theory and practice in their respective areas.
 Within their respective departments, team leaders will also mobilize the resources, personnel, materials, and strategies needed to prepare for production.

 Schedules will intensify as actual hands-on work begins in mid-February, to prepare the film shoot.
 Film screenings and discussions will also be scheduled throughout the period—to provide exposure to behind-the-scenes documentaries and interviews with various production personnel from assorted films..

 Pre-Production: Production Management Lab

 Description: This unit will prepare and engage students in the many facets of producing, production management, set management, and coordination of budgets, locations, daily call sheets, Screen Actors Guild reports, budgets, copyrights, procurement, the recruitment and wrangling of professional crew members and in-kind production support, and the hundreds of details that get a film production on its feet—and sustain its momentum in the face of daily challenges.
 Students working in this department will take on the jobs of assistant directors, unit production managers, producers, production coordinators, and location managers—to oversee, plan, and manage the daily work of physical production.

 Pre-Production: Production Design Lab